 Cons of Userbrain compared to Userlytics

-Userbrain is new on the market, which makes its feature set more limited, compared to Userlytics.
+Userbrain is fresher on the market, which makes its feature set more limited compared to Userlytics.

-- No quantitative metrics – Compared to Userbrain, Userlytics offers a more sophisticated reporting on quantitative metrics like time on task, SUS, NPS or SUPR-Q.
+- Fewer quantitative metrics – Compared to Userbrain, Userlytics offers more sophisticated reporting on quantitative metrics like time on task, SUS, NPS, or SUPR-Q.